Frequently Asked Questions.

 Do you offer group classes or ensembles?

-While our core focus is one-on-one instruction, we also offer group classes and workshops throughout the year based on interest and availability.
-These may include early childhood classes, performance ensembles, or special-topic workshops.
-Let us know what you’re looking for—we’re always open to expanding our offerings!
+While our core focus is one-on-one instruction, we also offer group classes and workshops based on interest and availability, including early childhood classes and special-topic workshops.